top of page

 When prescriptions go through a third party like Chewy, it can cause delays, errors, or confusion in communication between your vet, the pharmacy, and you.

-2. Prescription Approval Delays
+Prescription Approval Delays

 One of the most common complaints from pet owners is that Chewy often requires multiple faxes and phone calls to get prescription approvals from your vet.
-While Chewy will email order requests to your veterinarian, Chewy does not accept emails from your veterinarian as a prescription approval method.
-Despite email being an ideal method of providing written medication details and appropriate medication instructions to avoid confusion, Chewy will not accept this method, preferring to accept an over-the-phone authorization.
-This lack of a 'paper trail' can easily lead to mistakes in your loved one's medical therapy.
-This can create unnecessary delays, especially if your pet needs urgent medication and can lead to potential adverse effects, inappropriate dosing and entirely incorrect medications.
+While Chewy will email order requests to your veterinarian, they do not accept emails from your veterinarian as a prescription approval method.
+Despite email being an ideal method of providing written medication details and appropriate instructions to avoid confusion, Chewy prefers to accept over-the-phone authorization.

 Dr. Ashley Love stands at Las Vegas Cat Hospital.
 The image shows a modern lobby with a round desk.
 Text: "Made with Love".